 (b) where the determination of the Commission is stated in the notice to have been made by reason of the conviction of the holder of the certificate for an offence against this Act or any other written law relating to gambling, with effect from the day on which the notice was dated.

-[Section 92 amended by No. 35 of 2003 s.
+[Section 92 amended: No. 35 of 2003 s.
 166 and 167.]

 93. Offences in relation to s.
 91